tashoym94/TPS25-SQLITE/README Teacher.md

 ```sql
 SELECT name FROM demographics;
 ```
-In some situations, we want potential repeats.
+In some situations, we do want potential repeats.
 For example, imagine if 2 people have the same name.
 These individuals should both still be accounted for.

 **How can we select more than one thing from a table?**

 ```sql
 SELECT DISTINCT language, zipcode FROM demographics;
 ```